-Changing the CSS in the theme is another way to edit your footer.
-You can do that by adding the code snippet below.
-This method hides the links in your footer.
-However, the act of hiding links tricks the search engine algorithm to boost your rankings.
-Google sees this action as a violation of its website guidelines and drops your SEO rankings as a result.
+This method works simply by hiding the links in your footer.
+However, hiding links was a common trick used in black hat SEO (search engine optimization) to boost website rankings in search engines.
+Google sees this action as a violation of its website guidelines and may penalize your site as a result.
 So, we recommend avoiding this method altogether.

 2. Not reading the license documentation.